exabrial/mockito-object-injection/README.md

 ## Problem

-Take this Spring Controller (or if you're using the much better CDI Framework, imagine this is `@AppplicationScoped`)
+Take this Spring Controller (or if you're using the far superior and modern CDI framework, imagine this is `@AppplicationScoped`)

 ```
 @Controller